Academic Activities & Resources

 Academic Resources and Activities

-• Language Programs in Yiddish and Modern Hebrew: Harvard undergraduates, graduate students and visiting scholars may enroll in a full array of language courses in modern Hebrew and Yiddish languages.
+• Language Programs in Yiddish and Modern Hebrew: Harvard undergraduates, graduate students and visiting scholars may enroll in a full array of language courses in modern Hebrew and Yiddish languages, as well as an introductory Ladino course.
 Undergraduate students may take these classes to meet their undergraduate language requirements and gain language citations.
+Visit the Languages page for more details.

 • The Center for Jewish Studies supports the Jewish Studies Reading Room in 745 Widener as a study and socializing place for students and Harvard affiliates working in any area of Jewish studies.
 The Department of Near Eastern Languages and Civilizations administers this room.
 The Reading Room contains a small library of basic works in Jewish studies in multiple disciplines and periods.
 For access to the Jewish Studies Reading Room please contact the cjs@fas.harvard.edu.